peeringdb/docs/docs/howto/get-started-facility.md

 ## Information Required
 You will need to create several database records, known as objects, to establish your presence in PeeringDB.

 Database objects organize relevant information.
 Your facility’s current participants can add their presence in your facility, making it attractive to others.
-Most information is optional but sharing all the relevant information maximises the benefit you get from listing in PeeringDB.
+Most information is optional but sharing all the relevant information maximizes the benefit you get from listing in PeeringDB.

 You can create your entry with the minimum required data and add and update the information you share over time.
 To maximize the value of your entry in PeeringDB you’ll probably want to include more than the minimum required information.
 This information is required: